|RETURN TIME:||Approximately 4:00 PM to Pacific Harbour|

 Meeting Place & Time

 Roundtrip hotel transfers are available for an additional charge from hotels in Nadi, along the Coral Coast and from Suva.
 Cost and pick-up times vary depending on location.
 We provide complimentary transfers from accommodations in Pacific Harbour.
-Please call the Rivers Fiji office (345-0147) upon arrival into Fiji to confirm your reservation and pickup time.
+Please call the Rivers Fiji office (679-773-1147 or 679-777-9450) upon arrival to Fiji to confirm your reservation, trip status and pickup time if applicable.

 Getting to the Rivers Fiji Office

 The Rivers Fiji office is located in Pacific Harbour, behind the Mobil service station.
-Follow the Queens Highway to Pacific Harbour: the Mobil station is opposite the ocean side of the highway on Hibiscus Drive.
+Follow the Queens Highway to Pacific Harbour: the station is opposite the ocean side of the highway on Hibiscus Drive.
 The Rivers Fiji office is down a gravel drive, to the left of the Mobil station.
 If you are driving, park your vehicle in the parking lot in front of the Rivers Fiji office.
 Allow 2.5 hours from the Nadi/Denarau area and 1 hour from Suva.

 Pre- and Post-Trip Accommodations (not included in your trip cost)

 If you are not already staying at one of the island resorts and would like accommodations in Pacific Harbour:

 You may want to check one week prior to your trip for an up-to-date forecast of weather predictions in Fiji.
 We recommend you check with the Fiji Meteorological Service.

 The Fijian archipelago has a mild tropical maritime climate and generally stable temperatures all year round.
 Fiji’s so-called ‘wet season’ is from November to April and is the hotter part of the year, while the ‘dry season’ is from May to October.
 The reality, however, is that rainfall is fairly consistent each month of the year.
 Because it is on the windward side of Viti Levu (Fiji’s largest island), Pacific Harbour receives more annual rainfall than resort areas closer to Nadi on the leeward side.
 In our case, this increased rainfall translates to more water in the Upper Navua River and more fun in the rapids!